lionisakis/Implementation-of-Database-Systems/README.md

     The hash statistics function prints
         1. the count of blocks for the data.db file,
-        2. the minimum, the average and the maximum count of records for every bucket of this file,
+        2. the minimum, average and maximum count of records for every bucket of this file,
         3. the average number of blocks for every bucket
-        4. the amount of buckets with overflowing blocks and the amount of overflowing blocks for every bucket
+        4. the number of buckets with overflowing blocks and the amount of overflowing blocks for every bucket

 ### ht_table
     It has the functions of primary hash table implementation.

-    The hash table has the ht_info, which stores the id file description, the count of buckets of this hash table, the posistion of the hash table, the max records in the first block of the first bucket and the max records per block.
+    The hash table has the ht_info, which stores the id file description, the count of buckets of this hash table, the position of the hash table, the max records in the first block of the first bucket and the max records per block.

-    It also has the ht_block_info which stores the count record and the following block id.
+    It also has the ht_block_info, which stores the count record and the following block id.

     In the create function, we create the first ht_block_info and the hp_info because we create the first block.

-    In the open funtion, we take the ht_info
+    In the open function, we take the ht_info

     In the insert we:
         1. take the record